Julie-Salazar/Procastinatrics/README.md

 flask db upgrade

-if you changed the database schema the just run flask db migrate flask db upgrade
+if you changed the database schema then just run flask db migrate flask db upgrade
 ```